cncf/techdocs/assessments/0010-etcd/etcd-issues.md

 In an "Overview" or "Start here" page, outline etcd's user roles or personas, including:
 - *Evaluator*: Someone trying to determine whether etcd is appropriate for their product, project, or organization.
-- *Admin or Operator*: Someonereponsible for setting up and maintaining a production etcd service.
+- *Admin or Operator*: Someonereponsible for setting up and maintaining a standalone (non-Kubernetes-backstore) production etcd service.
+- *Kubernetes Admin*: Someone responsible for a Kubernetes cluster using etcd as a backstore.
 - *Developer*: Someone incorporating or integrating etcd into an application or service.

 In each user role section, provide a link to the beginning of a "getting started" workflow, either a Quick-start or Installation instructions.